 The cornea is the clear, dome shaped layer on the outermost surface of your eye.
 It is responsible for focusing 85% of the light that passes through your eye.
 If you are suffering from keratoconus, a condition that causes the cornea to become misshapen, our eye doctor can help.
-At the office of Georgia Vision Center, we use state-of-the-art technology and advanced methods to treat corneal disease, improving your eye health and vision.
+At the office of Southeast Eye Group, we use state-of-the-art technology and advanced methods to treat corneal disease, improving your eye health and vision.

 Keratoconus occurs in around 1 in 2000 people, and generally first strikes in the late teens and early twenties.
 Symptoms may include difficulty seeing at night, eye strain and headaches, excessive rubbing of the eyes, glare and light sensitivity.
 In patients suffering from keratoconus, the cornea, which is typically curved, begins to thin and adopt a conical shape.
 To diagnose this condition, our eye doctor will perform a clinical examination to measure the curvature of your cornea and identify physical signs that are consistent with the diagnosis.
 Detecting this condition early on allows for the most straightforward and effective course of treatment.
 In its initial stages, keratoconus may be treated with customized soft contact lenses or prescription glasses.
 To treat keratoconus, your eye doctor may recommend rigid gas permeable contact lenses, which are carefully fitted and prescribed to improve your vision as the condition progresses.
 Advanced stages of this condition may require surgical intervention to correct the shape of the cornea and improve your vision.
 As skilled and compassionate providers of care, we’ll guide you on the best treatment options for managing and dealing with this condition and make appropriate referrals as indicated.
 We provide attentive care and the personalized attention that you deserve to help you protect the health of your eyes and enjoy optimal visual function.

-At the office of Georgia Vision Center, we’re dedicated to providing the highest quality of skilled and compassionate care.
+At the office of Southeast Eye Group, we’re dedicated to providing the highest quality of skilled and compassionate care.
 For more information on our office and the many services that we provide, give us a call today.

 By Georgia Vision Center